Nurikabe: In popular culture

-The nurikabe has been explicitly referenced in several forms of pop culture.
-There is a nurikabe character named Nurikabe in Mizuki Shigeru's manga series Gegege no Kitarō.
+There is a nurikabe character named Nurikabe in Shigeru Mizuki's manga series Gegege no Kitarō.
+This manga-version of nurikabe (second half of the 20th century) is depicted as a visible, solid wall with hands, feet and eyes, somewhat anthropomorphically.
 The character's main function is to be a shield in order to protect other members of the Kitarō family.
 Mizuki attributes much of his inspiration for the series to an experience he had with a nurikabe in New Guinea during World War II, as well as to the writings of Kunio Yanagita.
-Mizuki's illustration for the nurikabe gave it a more physical and anthropomorphic form with arms and legs, rather than the more traditional invisible wall concept.